SundarBishnoi/jenkins-git/README.md

 # jenkins-git
 A simple project to test jenkins git integration.

-And it should by triggered by a change.
+And it should by triggered be a change.